Starmute/KORS_rating/README.md

 # Tx/s scaling

+Scalability is a highly relevant issue for the future of blockchain technology.
+We rate it a 6 in the weighted system.

 Consider the theoretical maximum transactions per second supported by the network on the base layer.
 The following scores are allotted to each range:

 5-15: 0